la2050/challenge/_2020/connect/inclusion-matters-by-shanes-inspiration.md

   impairments, and most of the students that participate in our programs are classified as having moderate to severe disabilities.
 Of the children we work with, 80% of them attend Title 1, which is an indicator of poverty.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  We have a 20-year track record of building strong partners that support social inclusion for Los Angeles’ diverse communities.
+Mike Shull, General Manager of Los Angeles Department of Recreation and Parks, has been a powerful partner, helping to support the development of inclusive playgrounds since 1998.
+LAUSD has partnered with our education program since 2002, connecting us to more than 250 schools.
+Organizations such as Best Start, First 5 LA, regional centers, Exceptional Children’s Foundation, Head Start, CHLA, and many more have connected families to both gather input into the design of the playgrounds and participate in our programs.
+We will utilize these existing partnerships to identify sustainable grantees for Connect Families LA to scale up inclusion for our families.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support